 Although most people understand that 911 should only be dialed during emergencies, it seems some casual calls make it to police and other emergency services fairly frequently.

-Recently, Peel police announced that the force received close to 320,000 911 emergency calls in 2016.
-Of all those calls, a whopping 29 per cent were not emergencies.
+Recently, Peel police announced that on average, the force receives 30,000 911 emergency calls every month.
+Of all those calls, less than 60 per cent are deemed actual 911 emergencies.

 So, in a world where everyone is told—often from a very, very young age—that 911 is for life and death situations, why are less crucial calls being made on a semi-regularly basis?